mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 # API Definition

-This protocol is partially synchronous, meaning the server can elect to hold connections open until operations have completed, or it can return a status code indicating that it has received a request, and close the connection.
-It is up to the child to monitor the parent for completion of the operation, and issue possible follow-up calls to the Registration Entity.

 Clients may be denied access to change the DS records for domains that are Registry Locked (HTTP Status code 401).
 Registry Lock is a mechanism provided by certain Registries or Registrars that prevents domain hijacking by